linalopes/creativity-in-vitro/_posts/2025-10-01-creativity-in-vitro-at-futuros-possiveis-2025.md

 **Why step inside:** enter our “brain-atelier-laboratory,” read with the body (not only the cortex), and trade ideas in a space where concepts are cultivated like neurons in culture media.

 ### 2) Co-creation studio: from memory to speculation

 ![workshop | 400](https://lh3.googleusercontent.com/pw/AP1GczOELO5NFvshW0M9tAFSTVk6DZ8kTKlKTJJqyx9BDFA0XLCYwLXE-gtkS_yC07Acm8SjmRIvg9SgTxi-Od16MMRFfrXUEuVqkydSBubWwrwFeWo9nFk=w2400)

 We begin with a **significant object**.
 Each participant traces its material story and keywords.
-Then we flip the premise: _what if this object were an interface to a living AI?_ We sketch speculative futures with quick drawings and **visual AI prototypes** (e.g., DALL·E), turning memories into radical fabulations about brain, body, and machine.
+Then we flip the premise: _what if this object were an interface to a living AI?_ We sketch speculative futures with quick drawings and **visual AI prototypes** (e.g., DALL·E, Nano Banana, Midjourney), turning memories into radical fabulations about brain, body, and machine.

 > **When & where:** **24 Oct, 10:00–12:00 — EDUCA FREIRE** (festival venue).